The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 Causation: A significant weakness of functional magnetic resonance imaging (fMRI) lies in the limited ability to draw causation conclusions from the data it provides.
 Unlike experimental methods that directly manipulate variables to establish causation, fMRI scans merely measure changes in blood flow associated with neural activity.
 For instance, increased blood flow in a particular brain region does not necessarily imply causation; it could be a result of various cognitive processes or external stimuli.
 This limitation restricts researchers from making definitive statements about the causal relationships between brain activity and behavior.

 Invasiveness: One notable strength of functional magnetic resonance imaging (fMRI) is its non-invasive nature compared to other neuroimaging techniques.
 This characteristic enhances the applicability of fMRI in psychological research, enabling investigations into neural processes underlying various cognitive functions and disorders while prioritizing participant well-being and ethical standards For example, PET scans would require a participant being injected with radiation and and EEG/ ERP would require a participant managing electrodes being attached to their scalp, which could be uncomfortable.
 An fMRi would only require laying in a small space for a period of time.
-The non-invasiveness of fMRI not only ensures participant safety and comfort but also facilitates larger sample sizes and longitudinal studies, as it is more feasible for individuals to undergo multiple scans.
+Some patients can find it claustrophobic and noisy (the magnets in the machine clank loudly!) but overall the non-invasiveness of fMRI not only ensures participant safety and comfort but also facilitates larger sample sizes and longitudinal studies, as it is more feasible for individuals to undergo multiple scans.

 Expense: One downside of using functional magnetic resonance imaging (fMRI) is its high cost.
 The actual device itself is expensive to purchase, maintain, and operate.
 This financial barrier limits access to fMRI technology for many researchers and institutions.
 The high expense of fMRI testing also restricts the sample size of studies, which can affect the generalizability and reliability of findings in psychological research.
 While fMRI offers valuable insights into brain activity and cognitive processes, its costliness hampers its widespread use and accessibility in psychological research.